Reviewable/Reviewable/legal/acceptable_use.md

 The Service's bandwidth limitations vary based on the features you use.
 If we determine your bandwidth usage to be significantly excessive in relation to other users of similar features, we reserve the right to suspend your Account, throttle your file hosting, or otherwise limit your activity until you can reduce your bandwidth consumption.
 We also reserve the right — after providing advance notice — to disconnect repositories that we determine to be placing undue strain on our infrastructure.

 ## 10. Advertising on Reviewable
-You may not advertise to, or solicit, any User to buy or sell any products or services, or use any information obtained from the Service to contact, advertise to, solicit, or sell to any user without the user’s prior explicit consent.
+You may not advertise to, or solicit, any User to buy or sell any products or services, or use any information obtained from the Service to contact, advertise to, solicit, or sell to any User without the User’s prior written consent.

 You may not promote or distribute content or activity that is illegal or otherwise prohibited by our [Terms of Service](terms.md) or these Acceptable Use Policies, including excessive automated bulk activity (for example, spamming), get-rich-quick schemes, and misrepresentation or deception related to your promotion.